 - Management needs to be proactive in conveying goals to HR professionals.
 If instructions aren’t followed by HR, management should act to deal with an unacceptable situation.

-From the Coach’s Corner, here is recommended reading:
+From the Coach’s Corner, here are more articles related to this topic:

 “Management is efficiency in climbing the ladder of success; leadership determines whether the ladder is leaning against the right wall.”